danman01/ebook-book-template/chapter02-getting_started_spark.md

 <!--![Figure 3: Values less than 10, selected from a set of 50,000 numbers](images/console-result.png)-->

 **Spark should report the result, with an array containing any values less than 10.
 Richer and more complex examples are available in resources mentioned elsewhere in this guide.**

+Spark has a very low barrier to entry to get started, which eases the burden of learning a new toolset.
+Barrier to entry should always be a consideration for any new technology a company evaluates for enterprise use.